Ōgi logo Ōgi

 Pawn

-Pawn movement
+Pawn movements

 Pawn